zheng129/programming-languages/big-ideas.md

 - [MWE](https://en.wikipedia.org/wiki/Minimal_working_example): Cancelling fractions rewrites them to normal form.
 - Arithemtic expressions have been discussed in detail in [Lecture 1.2 and following](https://github.com/alexhkurz/programming-languages/blob/master/lecture-1.2.md).
 - Programming languages will be discussed later.

+## Abstract Syntax

+- Terms are trees and trees are terms.
+- The conversion from the concrete syntax of terms to the abstract syntax of trees is called parsing.